carodew/carodew.github.io/_posts/projects/ux/2014-01-01-Nava-Caseflow-build-hearing-schedule.md

 * Provided guidance to the team for what kinds of insights to focus on during user interviews and co-creation sessions.
 * Introduced ‘Synthesis Fridays’ – where the research team  would get together to reflect on that week’s learnings and determine if we needed to pivot in the following week.
 * Provided guidance to designers on the team to analyze interview transcripts for key insights and synthesize those into the user journey.
-* Supported our junior designer in introducing an ‘equity pause’ in our research process to reflect on our own biases and ensure we treated our research participants equitably.
+* Supported our junior designer in introducing an ‘equity pause’ to reflect on our own biases and ensure we treated our research participants equitably.
 <figure>
 	<img src="{{ page.img-path }}/BuildHearingSched-equity@2x.png" alt="Output from an equity pause workshop where research participant groups are identified and placed on a heirarchy of power, with notes on how we can make their participation more equitable"/>
 	<figcaption>Output from an equity pause workshop